SAP-samples/teched2022-DA261/exercises/hana_cloud_central/ex3/README.md

     ![](./images_new/2.png)
     </kbd>

-3. As we scroll down the dialog, we see other fields that we can edit.
-Also, we can notice that there are help icons that will lead to more details like what values the fields can take, what settings are preferable, etc.
+3. As we scroll down the dialog, we see other fields that we can edit such as connections and upgrade mode.
+Also, notice that there are information icons that provide more details like what values the fields can take, what settings are preferable, etc.
     <kbd>
     ![](./images_new/3.png)
     </kbd>

-4. Once necessary changes are made, click on Save button.
+4. Let's make a change: in the Connections section, select 'Allow all IP addresses' (or use a different option if that's already selected).
+The Save button will only be enabled when you make a valid change.
+Click on Save button.
     <kbd>
     ![](./images_new/4.png)
     </kbd>

-TO DO - Does the "Applying Changes" appear after Saving the changes?
-Has this been updated?
+    @Abbey: please update this screenshot to reflect the change in the connections.

-5. On the SAP HANA Cloud Central Overview page, you can see that the recently edited instance is now in status ‘Applying Changes’.
-The edited instance is restarting to adapt itself to the recently made changes.
+5. Go back to the the SAP HANA Cloud Central instances page by clicking the Back arrow to the left of the SAP logo at the top.
+You'll see that the status of the recently edited instance will change from 'Applying Changes' to 'Starting' to 'Running' (use the Refresh or Auto-Refresh button to update the screen).
+The edited instance restarts to adapt itself to the recently made changes.
     <kbd>
     ![](./images_new/5.png)
     </kbd>